 Assets, liabilities and stockholders’ equity are key statistics that can be found on any public company's balance sheet.
 Assets are resources controlled by a corporation that provide a future economic benefit to the business.
 Liabilities act as obligations on a company’s assets because the company must repay the debt to another business or individual.
 Stockholders’ equity demonstrates the investment that shareholders have in the business.

-Determine the corporation’s total current assets.
+First, determine the corporation’s total current assets.
 A corporation’s current assets consist of items like cash, accounts receivable, inventory, raw materials and prepaid rent.
 A current asset is a resource the company expects to convert into cash within one year.
 For instance, a company that has $10,000 cash, $15,000 accounts receivable, $5,500 inventory and $1,200 prepaid rent has total current assets of $31,700.

-Verify long-term liabilities.
+Next, verify long-term liabilities.
 A long-term liability is an obligation that the company will incur in over one year.
 Long-term liabilities include notes payable, bonds payable, mortgages payable and leases.
 Add up all of the long-term liabilities to determine total long-term liabilities.
 For instance, a corporation with $40,000 notes payable, $30,000 mortgages payable and $20,000 bonds payable has total long-term liabilities of $90,000.

-Subtract total liabilities from total assets to calculate stockholders’ equity.
+Using the original formula, you can now subtract total liabilities from total assets to calculate stockholders’ equity.
 Once you compute total assets and total liabilities, it becomes easy to compute stockholders’ equity.
 Stockholders’ equity equals total assets minus total liabilities.
 If total assets equal $171,700 and total liabilities equal $129,700 then stockholders’ equity equals $42,000.

 Christopher Carter loves writing business, health and sports articles.
 He enjoys finding ways to communicate important information in a meaningful way to others.
 Carter earned his Bachelor of Science in accounting from Eastern Illinois University.